Town of Cary

 In addition, an interconnect with the Town of Holly Springs' water system will be installed to provide resiliency to the southern portion of the Southern Pressure Zone.

-Status Update, fall 2025: Final design has been completed and initial bids received were rejected.
+Status Update, winter 2026: Final design has been completed and initial bids received were rejected.
 Staff continues to look for a fiscally responsible way to construct this project.
+A readvertisement for bids is anticipated in June 2026.

 Contact